Board of Directors

 Founder, President & Program Director

-Margaret serves as the Founder, Program Director, and President of the Walk In My Shoes program.
+Margaret serves as the Founder, President, and volunteer Director of the Walk In My Shoes program.
 She holds an M.A. in community health education and a B.A. in sociology.
 She worked for many years in multicultural outreach, bilingual communications, and youth development.
 Margaret is currently a preschool teacher and serves on the Fairfax County SEPTA Board of Directors as the Underserved Populations Committee Chair.
 One of her greatest passions is creating WIMS activities and providing technical assistance and training to schools.

 Vice President, Social Media & Fundraising Manager, Education Advisor

-Joanne Walton serves as the WIMS Vice President, Education Advisor, Social Media, and Fundraising Manager.
+Joanne Walton serves as the WIMS Vice President and as the volunteer Education Advisor, Social Media, and Fundraising Manager.
 Joanne is a Special Education teacher at a Title 1 school in Fairfax County.
-She received a Masters in Education from Bank Street College and a Masters in Special Education from George Mason University.
+She received a master's degree in Education from Bank Street College and a Master's degree in Special Education from George Mason University.
 She is the mom of two children with special needs.
 Joanne enjoys volunteering in many capacities and is passionate about equity and inclusion.
 She believes that in order to truly have equity and inclusion, students, parents, and teachers need to be able to share in the perspective of others.

 Treasurer & Accountant